DRIVER-EU/csharp-test-bed-adapter/README.md

 Methods for sending and receiving log messages are `Log` & `AddLogCallback`
 * Receive time information (like fictive time, or the speed of the trial) from the [time service](https://github.com/DRIVER-EU/test-bed-time-service) in the test-bed.
 Method for retrieving the time information is `GetTimeInfo`
+* Setup a SSL connection with a [test-bed including security features](https://github.com/DRIVER-EU/test-bed/tree/master/docker/local%2Bsecurity)
+Setup is completely done in the `CSharpTestBedAdapter-settings.xml`
 * Internal Management: the adapter makes the coupling between application and test-bed as easy as possible.

 ## Project structure